lmfit/lmfit-py/doc/builtin_models.rst

     background = LinearModel()
     model = peak + background

-All the models listed below are one dimensional, with an independent variable named ``x``.
+All the models listed below are one-dimensional, with an independent variable named ``x``.
 Many of these models represent a function with a distinct peak, and so share common features.
 To maintain uniformity, common parameter names are used whenever possible.
 Thus, most models have